GyulyVGC/sniffnet/README.md

  - **-m, --minimum-packets**:
-sets the minimum value of transited packets for an [address:port] to be printed in the textual report.
+sets the minimum value of exchanged packets between an [address:port] pair to be printed in the textual report.

 - **-n, --net**: